acomaviation/aerobid-legal-docs/general_terms_and_conditions.md

 8.3.1 The Charterer defaults on the payment of any amount payable hereunder on the due date set out in the Agreement and/or the invoice; or

-8.3.2 The Charterer is in breach of any of its other obligations hereunder which if capable of remedy has not been remedied within 7 days of receipt of written notice from the Supplier requiring remedy of such breach.
+8.3.2 The Charterer is in breach of any of its other obligations hereunder which, if capable of remedy, has not been remedied within 7 days of receipt of written notice from the Supplier requiring remedy of such breach.

 8.4 The Charterer shall indemnify the Operator and the Supplier against any claims by any passenger of the Charterer arising out of the termination of the Agreement.